Investment Office · · 19 min read

 Price disagreements based on legitimate findings fall into this category.
 If the buyer discovers during diligence that your revenue is more concentrated than represented, or that a key contract is up for renewal, a price adjustment may be reasonable.
 The question is whether the adjustment is proportionate to the finding and whether the conversation is conducted in good faith.

 Timeline disputes are almost always negotiable.
 Integration timelines, earnout measurement periods, and closing dates can be adjusted.
-A buyer who wants faster integration isn't necessarily a bad partner—they may just have different operational preferences.
+A buyer who wants faster integration isn't necessarily a bad partner — they may just have different operational preferences.

 Role definition ambiguity can usually be resolved with clearer documentation.
 If the buyer wants you more involved (or less involved) than you expected, that's a conversation worth having before it becomes a deal-breaker.

-Standard legal provisions—indemnification caps, basket sizes, escrow amounts, representation survival periods—are all normal negotiation points.
+Standard legal provisions — indemnification caps, basket sizes, escrow amounts, representation survival periods — are all normal negotiation points.
 Aggressive initial positions on these items don't necessarily indicate bad faith.
 They indicate that lawyers are doing their jobs.

 Deal-killers are different.
 These are problems that reveal fundamental misalignment or predict future conflict.

 Retrading without a legitimate basis is the clearest signal.
 If the buyer significantly reduces the purchase price or materially changes deal terms without discovering new information that justifies the change, they're testing whether you'll accept worse terms simply because you're tired.
-This pattern predicts future behaviour.
+This pattern predicts future behavior.
 A buyer who exploits your fatigue before closing will exploit your dependence after closing.

 Misrepresentation of technology strikes at the heart of AI-enabled deals.
-If the capabilities central to their thesis turn out to be significantly less developed than represented—if the "working platform" is actually a pilot program, or the "40% efficiency gains" are projections rather than measured results—the foundation of the deal is compromised.
+If the capabilities central to their thesis turn out to be significantly less developed than represented — if the "working platform" is actually a pilot program, or the "40% efficiency gains" are projections rather than measured results — the foundation of the deal is compromised.
 You're not joining what you thought you were joining.

 Financial capacity uncertainty can doom a deal that never closes.
 If the buyer can't demonstrate clear funding for the acquisition, or if financing falls through and they ask you to wait indefinitely, extended uncertainty damages your business and your team's morale.